asengupta/avishek.net/_posts/2021-05-10-support-vector-machines-lagrange-multipliers.md

 We have looked at how **Lagrangian Multipliers** and how they help build constraints as part of the function that we wish to optimise.
 Their relevance in **Support Vector Machines** is how the constraints about the classifier margin (i.e., the supporting hyperplanes) is incorporated in the search for the **optimal hyperplane**.

 We introduced the first part of the problem in [Support Vector Machines from First Principles: Part One]({% post_url 2021-04-14-support-vector-machines-derivations %}).
-We then took a detour through **Vector Calculus** and ***Constrained Quadratic Optimisation** to build our mathematical understanding for the succeeeding analysis.
+We then took a detour through **Vector Calculus** and **Constrained Quadratic Optimisation** to build our mathematical understanding for the succeeding analysis.

+We will now derive the analytical form of the Support Vector Machine variables in this post.
+This article will only discuss **Linear Support Vector Machines**, which apply to a **linearly separable data set**. **Non-Linear Support Vector Machines** will be discussed in an upcoming article.

-The necessary background material for understanding this article is covered in:
+The necessary background material for understanding this article is covered in the following articles:

 - [Support Vector Machines from First Principles: Part One]({% post_url 2021-04-14-support-vector-machines-derivations %})
 - Vector Calculus Background